vkoll29/vkoll29/README.md

 ### Hi there 👋
 I am George Owino, a data enthusiast.
-I read numbers (like Helios One's Fantastic), process and store them.
+I seek data, do magic on it then store or serve it to other people who need it.
+I also read numbers (like Helios One's Fantastic), process and store them.
 I try to make as accurate deductions about what those numbers tell as possible.
-I am your data scientist / engineer.
+More importantly, I setup the infrastrure on which the data and systems utilizing this data run.

 <!--
 **vkoll29/vkoll29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.